 Remember, these are only averages, and your open rate, as per your industry you operate in, could be much higher or lower.

-These rates are dependent on how well you engage with your subscribers, whilstwriting strong subject lines is another little tip that you could implement to increase your email conversion rates (the chart made us think of this!)
+These rates are dependent on how well you engage with your subscribers, whilst writing strong subject lines is another little tip that can greatly improve your email open rates.

 The average churn rate for any email list is around 20% yearly.